Share articles via private link

 Why doesn’t custom CSS or JavaScript appear in the shareable preview link?

-To view the final appearance of customizations, publish the article and access it directly from the knowledge base site or use the Sandbox project.
+To view the full effect of JavaScript or HTML customizations, you’ll need to publish the article and access it directly from the knowledge base site or use a Sandbox project for testing.